NensiH/Social_media_impact/README.md

 ![tableau_integration](https://user-images.githubusercontent.com/92401000/160475319-e66e8746-f137-409a-9110-54546729fca7.PNG)

 ### Includes at least two tables (or collections, if using MongoDB)
-After cleaning both our socialmedia_mentalhealth.csv and socialmedia_usage_agewise.csv, we imported the cleaned dataframes into social_media_impact database in Postgres using SQLAlchemy.
+After cleaning both our socialmedia_mentalhealth.csv and socialmedia_usage_agewise.csv, we imported the cleaned dataframes into social_media_impact database as "mentalhealth" and "usage" tables in Postgres using SQLAlchemy.
 ### Includes at least one join using the database language (not including any joins in Pandas)
 #### mentalhealth and usage tables ERD